 - Perhaps have someone else give the bottle.
 Your baby knows your smell.
 Even though they are so tiny, they know your smell better than anyone.
 Maybe they associate your scent with feeding time at the breast.
 Let your partner give the bottle and see if that doesn’t kick start the whole process.
 Try to stay out of view while this is going on.
 Seeing you may sabotage the plan.

 - Try giving them the bottle in the same position as you breastfeed them in.
 Some babies associate feeding, with the position they are in.

 Try different breastfeeding positions – think out the box.
 Lots of babies take the bottle while facing away from the giver.
 I think it’s those curious ones that like it that way!

 - Put some breast milk onto the teat of the bottle.
 That may encourage the baby to start sucking initially.
-Try stick to the same bottle, bottle teat and feeding technique for a while before changing things up.
+Try stick to the same bottle, bottle teat, and feeding technique for a while before changing things up.
 If you keep changing the bottle or swopping teats around, it may just end up confusing and frustrating your baby (and you).

 Make sure that the bottle's nipple you are using has a milk flow of about one drop per second.
 This is easy for a baby to handle.
 Your baby may be struggling with a faster flow nipple.
-A slower nipple flow will give your baby more sucking time and will prevent nipple confusion, if you plan to continue to breastfeed.
+A slower nipple flow will give your baby more sucking time and will prevent nipple confusion if you plan to continue to breastfeed.
 The best bottles to use while breastfeeding.

-- Warm the bottle nipple under running water before offering the bottle to baby.
+- Warm the bottle nipple under running water before offering the bottle to the baby.
 A cold, rubbery nipple does not feel the same as your nipple.